|Registering Dogs in Beijing: How-to-Guide for Dog Owners|

 Each dog is registered to a HOUSEHOLD address (e.g., address on lease contract or property deed), NOT to an INDIVIDUAL (e.g., passport holder).

-If you own two dogs then you may need to find a relative or friend who will permit you to register your second dog using their household address.
-Please ensure this second household address does not have a dog already registered.
+If you own two (or more) dogs then you will need to find a relative or friend or colleague who will allow you to register your second dog using their household address.
+Please ensure this second household address has not already been used to register a dog.

-For owners who have "large" dogs within 5th ring road, it is recommended to have another property address outside 5th ring road where you may register your dog.
+For owners who have "large" dogs within 5th ring road, it is recommended to use another property address outside 5th ring road to register your dog.
 Make sure this property address outside the 5th ring road is approved by the PSB for registering large dogs.
+Districts outside 5th ring road where large dogs may be legally registered include Shunyi, Pinggu, Changping, Tongzhou, Huairou, Miyun, etc.

 REGISTRATION PROCESS AT THE PUBLIC SECURITY BUREAU or “PAI CHU SUO” (May vary by “pai chu suo”)